 Myopia (or nearsightedness) is a refractive error that affects an estimated 25 percent of Americans.
 If you are nearsighted, close objects look clear but distant objects appear blurred.
 Myopia is an eye focusing disorder, not an eye disease.

 Contact lenses can be worn by most children.
 We usually prefer to wait until the children are a minimum of 9 years old so that the child is mature enough to properly care for the lenses and motivated enough to wear them.
 One major concern relating to contact lenses that parents often have is the cost of replacing contact lenses if the child needs a stronger prescription.
 Fortunately, the fee for replacing contact lenses runs about the same as the cost of a new pair of glasses.
-The original fee for contacts is understandably higher to cover the cost for the initial fitting and initial follow up visits.
-Although some people may tell you that pediatric nearsightedness can be prevented or delayed by wearing contact lenses, there is unfortunately no scientific evidence to support this, although on occasion, we do see children whose nearsightedness seems to “slowdown” after being fit with contact lenses.
+The original fee for contacts is understandably higher to cover the cost for the initial fitting and initially follow up visits.
+Although some people may tell you that pediatric nearsightedness can be prevented or delayed by wearing contact lenses, there is, unfortunately, no scientific evidence to support this, although, on occasion, we do see children whose nearsightedness seems to “slow down” after being fit with contact lenses.

 Glasses can be purchased in our optical shop.
 Our pediatric opticians specialize in children’s glasses and will help guide you to the proper spectacles for your child.
 Contact lenses are fitted in our office.
 If you have any questions in this regard, further information is available.

 There is almost never any difficulty getting children, even young children, to wear glasses, if a positive attitude is taken by the people around the child.
 Should you have any questions or concerns, contact Thomas Eye Group in Atlanta, Sandy Springs or any one of our convenient locations.